Local food and wine.

 - Hidden in the charge that shows on your credit card bill (which is in your home currency) is a currency conversion fee of about 1.5-3%.
 To my knowledge, this is unavoidable.

-- If you choose to pay in your home currency rather than the local one you'll pay the DCC which is essentially a higher currency conversion fee.
+- If you pay in your home currency rather than the local one, you'll pay the DCC which is essentially a higher currency conversion fee.
 This can double the currency conversion costs.

 So, over and above the cost of your item, by paying with a credit card you could be adding up to 9% to the cost of your item.

-If you have a credit card with nor foreign transaction fee and choose to pay in the local currency you could contain that extra cost to 1.5-3% which is comparable to paying in cash with local currency that you had to buy with your currency.
+If you have a credit card with no foreign transaction fee and choose to pay in the local currency you could contain that extra cost to 1.5-3%.

 The above just reflects fees.
-There is also the exchange rate.
-I can only find speculation on this matter but it appears that your worst exchange rate will come from the DCC, the merchants processing system.
+There is also the exchange rate to consider.
+I can only find speculation on this matter but it appears that your worst exchange rate will come from the DCC, the merchant processing system.